paulomuraroferreira/LLM-agents-with-docker/README.md

 3. Environment Configuration:

-Create a .env file and configure the following environment variables:
+Create a .env file and fill the following environment variables:

 ```python
 OPENAI_API_KEY=your_openai_api_key